tjwilfahrt/kickstarter-analysis/README.md

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/90878939/135371174-4891e756-ae59-4cd9-9c50-6f7a01a5bbb7.png)

-### Challenges: My first challenge was grouping Row data in order to capture workable data groups.
+## Challenges: My first challenge was grouping Row data in order to capture workable data groups.
 I experimented with Excel before using the “Hint” lifeline and Google-ing some additional information on how to effectively manage large sets of data.
 I also could not find a method to copy and paste COUNTIFS formulas across columns “Number Successful, Failed, and Canceled” and not having to manually adjust parameters in each cell.
-I updated each one (see image below).

 ## Results:
 - In general, there’s an inverse relationship between successful and failed theater campaigns.
 With that said, our client should target launching funding campaigns in May.
 There seems to be a correlation between canceled campaigns in months September through November and a spike in failed campaigns during those same months.